-a.
-A candidate who has passed all the Part-III subjects examination in the first appearance within the prescribed duration of the UG programmes and secured a CGPA of 9 to 10 and equivalent grades "O" or "O+" in part III comprising Core, Electives and Allied subjects shall be placed in the category of "First Class - Exemplary".

-- b.
-A candidate who has passed all the Part-III subjects examination in the first appearance within the prescribed duration of the UG programmes and secured a CGPA of 7.5 to 9 and equivalent grades "D" or "D+" or "D++" in part III comprising Core, Electives and Allied subjects shall be placed in the category of "First Class with Distinction". - c.
-A candidate who has passed all the Part-I or Part-III or Part-III subjects examination of the UG programmes and secured a CGPA of 6 to 7.5 and equivalent grades "A" or "A+" or "A++" shall be declared to have passed that parts in "First Class". - d.
-A candidate who has passed all the Part-I or Part-II or Part-III subjects examination of the UG programmes and secured a CGPA of 5.0 to 6 and equivalent grades "B" or "B+" shall be declared to have passed that parts in "Second Class". - e.
-A candidate who has passed all the Part-I or Part-III or Part-III subjects examination of the UG programmes and secured a CGPA of 4.0 to 5 and equivalent grades "C" or "C+" shall be declared to have passed that parts in "Third Class". - f.
-There shall be no classifications of final results for Part IV and Part V. However, those parts shall be awarded with final grades in the End semester statements of marks and in the Consolidated statement of marks. - 23.
-Improvement of Marks in the subjects already passed : Candidates desirous of improving the marks awarded in a passed subject in their first attempt shall reappear in the subsequent semester only.
+- a) A candidate who has passed all the Part-III subjects examination in the first appearance within the prescribed duration of the UG programmes and secured a CGPA of 9 to 10 and equivalent grades "O" or "O+" in part III comprising Core, Electives and Allied subjects shall be placed in the category of "First Class - Exemplary". - b) A candidate who has passed all the Part-III subjects examination in the first appearance within the prescribed duration of the UG programmes and secured a CGPA of 7.5 to 9 and equivalent grades "D" or "D+" or "D++" in part III comprising Core, Electives and Allied subjects shall be placed in the category of "First Class with Distinction". - c) A candidate who has passed all Part-III subjects examination of the UG programmes and secured a CGPA of 6 to 7.5 and equivalent grades "A" or "A+" or "A++" shall be declared to have passed that part in "First Class". - d) A candidate who has passed all Part-I or Part-II subjects examination of the UG programmes and secured a CGPA of 6 and above and equivalent grades "A" or "A+" or "A++" shall be declared to have passed that parts in "First Class". - e) A candidate who has passed all the Part-I or Part-II or Part-III subjects examination of the UG programmes and secured a CGPA of 5.0 to 6 and equivalent grades "B" or "B+" shall be declared to have passed that parts in "Second Class". - f) A candidate who has passed all the Part-I or Part-II or Part-III subjects examination of the UG programmes and secured a CGPA of 4.0 to 5 and equivalent grades "C" or "C+" shall be declared to have passed that parts in "Third Class". - g) There shall be no classifications of final results for Part IV and Part V. However, those parts shall be awarded with final grades in the End semester statements of marks and in the Consolidated statement of marks.

+23. Improvement of Marks in the subjects already passed

+Candidates desirous of improving the marks awarded in a passed subject in their first attempt shall reappear in the subsequent semester only.
 The improved marks shall be considered for classification but not for ranking.
-When there is no improvement, there shall not be any change in the original marks already awarded. - 24.
-Conferment of the Degree: No candidate shall be eligible for conferment of the Degree unless he / she - i. has undergone the prescribed course of study for a period of not less than six semesters in an institution approved by / affiliated to the University or has been exempted from in the manner prescribed and has passed the examinations as have been prescribed therefore. - ii.
-Has completed all the components prescribed under Parts I to Part V in the CBCS pattern to earn 140 credits. - iii.
+When there is no improvement, there shall not be any change in the original marks already awarded.

+24. Conferment of the Degree

+No candidate shall be eligible for conferment of the Degree unless he / she

+- i. has undergone the prescribed course of study for a period of not less than six semesters in an institution approved by / affiliated to the University or has been exempted from in the manner prescribed and has passed the examinations as have been prescribed therefore. - ii.
+Has completed all the components prescribed under Parts I to Part V in the CBCS pattern to earn 144 credits. - iii.
 Has successfully completed the prescribed Field Work/ Institutional Training (if any) as evidenced by certificate issued by the concerned authorities.